-Stellar Windows Data Recovery v7 Professional is a solid option to salvage lost or deleted files from a hard drive, especially if you’re a less tech-savvy kind of user.
+Stellar Windows Data Recovery Windows Professional 10.1.0.0 is a solid option to salvage lost or deleted files from a hard drive, especially if you’re a less tech-savvy kind of user.
 But its higher price and relatively basic scanning options may not be the best for more extreme users who demand the most out of their recovery suite.

 - Office Documents

-- Or the option to look for “All Data”, which groups all the previously mentioned categories into a single master-scan of the entire drive.
+- Or the option to look for “All Data,” which groups all the previously mentioned categories into a single master-scan of the entire drive.

 Although I generally appreciate when a company can make more complex maintenance tasks easy for the layman user, I have to admit that the process from the home screen to starting a scan may have been a bit too easy.

 There aren’t really a lot of customization options as far as what types of files you want to look for, specifically, outside of the rough genre types that Stellar provides at the start of the scanning process.
 Personally, we’d like the option to scan for one file name or type, to cut down overall scanning time.
 Although, it’s still nice to have a catalog of everything that’s been deleted off the drive in case there’s an old file you forgot about that’s making a second appearance.